 Quality of Life

-- Chronic: You must be diagnosed by your physician in the last 12 months with a condition which prevents you from performing at least two activities of daily living such as eating, bathing, dressing, walking, or using the restroom
+- Chronic: You must be diagnosed in the last 12 months with a condition that prevents you from performing at least two activities of daily living such as eating, bathing, dressing, walking, or using the restroom

 - Critical: Considered a severe condition with rapid onset:

-- Terminal – An illness is determined to be terminal if your physician expects you have 24 months or less to live as a result of your diagnosis.
+- Terminal: An illness is considered terminal if your physician expects you have 24 months or less to live as a result of your diagnosis.

-AD&D is affordable and easy to qualify for.
+AIG’s AD&D policies are affordable and easy to qualify for.
 You cannot be turned down for an AD&D if you are in poor health or have a dangerous occupation.